aaronmcleancs/tslim-data-simulator/README.txt

 ### USAGE ###

-*tested for comppilation on the official COMP3004 VM ~qmake
+*tested for compilation on the COMP3004 VM
+~qmake
 ~make
 ~./COMP3004A4